§ 3601 Objectives.

-(j) Each member of the Board shall be reimbursed for all expenses involved in each meeting, including travel according to Division of Professional Regulation policy; and in addition shall receive not more than $50 for each meeting attended but not more than $500 in any calendar year.
-After 10 meetings have been attended, the member shall not be compensated for any subsequent meetings attended in that year.
+(j) Each member of the Board shall be reimbursed for all expenses involved in each meeting, including travel and in addition shall receive compensation per meeting attended in an amount determined by the Division in accordance with Del.
+Const. art.
+III, § 9.

 § 3604 Organization; meetings; officers; quorum.